-Pledges receivable consist of donations pledged to the Foundation, but not yet received as of December 31, 2019 and 2018.
+Pledges receivable consist of donations pledged to the Foundation, but not yet received as of December 31, 2020 and 2019.
 These pledges are payable in installments over periods ranging from one to seven years.
 Amortization of discount will be included in contribution revenue.
-Management of the Foundation is of the opinion that the net outstanding balance is collectible in subsequent fiscal years and has reserved for all other long-term receivables.
+Management of the Foundation is of the opinion that the net outstanding balance is collectible in subsequent fiscal years and has allowed for all uncollectible receivables.